bburns/PyVoyager/README.md

 Centering is turned off at closest approach by determining when the target size is over some threshold.
 The target size is also used to control the speed of the movie, slowing down when the target is closer.

 The PDS volumes come with index files for all the images they contain, which have been compiled into one smaller file using `vg init files`.
-The resulting file (`db/files.csv`) looks like this:
+The resulting file (`db/files.csv`, included with the distribution) looks like this:

     volume,fileid,phase,craft,target,time,instrument,filter,note
     5104,C1541422,Jupiter,Voyager1,Jupiter,1979-02-01T00:37:04,Narrow,Blue,3 COLOR ROTATION MOVIE